Skip to content ↓

 All teaching staff use Quality First teaching with a Graduated Approach (which involves a four-part cycle of Assess, Plan, Do and Review) to ensure all students whatever their abilities are able to successfully access the full curriculum and are fully aware of the needs of the students in their lessons.
 In addition, our range of support for pupils with SEND and additional needs may include:

-• Wide range of interventions and support including:
+Range of interventions and support including:

-• Lunchtime Clubs including:
+• Lunchtime Clubs include:

 • Mindfulness